awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetMediaForFragmentList.md

  ** [Fragments](#API_reader_GetMediaForFragmentList_RequestSyntax) **   <a name="KinesisVideo-reader_GetMediaForFragmentList-request-Fragments"></a>
 A list of the numbers of fragments for which to retrieve media\.
 You retrieve these values with [ListFragments](API_reader_ListFragments.md)\.
 Type: Array of strings
+Array Members: Minimum number of 1 item\.
+Maximum number of 1000 items\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
 Pattern: `^[0-9]+$`
 Required: Yes